hsinyuan-huang/hsinyuan-huang.github.io/_pages/about.md

 * Could quantum AI learn faster and predict more accurately than classical AI?
 * How can machine learning advance quantum technology and physical sciences?

-My ultimate dream is to build a quantum AI capable of learning and discovering new facets of our universe beyond the reach of humans and classical machines.
+My ultimate dream is to build quantum AI capable of learning and discovering new facets of our universe beyond the reach of humans and classical machines.

 <center>
 <img src="assets/img/Intelligence.jpg"